 The world may be weighing on your shoulders but it’s not all yours to carry.
-There will always be someone who have been where you are right now and survived it.
 This is not a battle you have to face alone.
 Whatever it is you’re going through, remember that there will always be ears ready to hear your story and people who’ll lend you hands to help you get up.

 3. You are stronger than whatever it is you’re dealing with right now

 When life gets you down and you’re feeling weak on your knees, remember how you managed to get past the last thing that hit you hard the most.
 It still won’t be easy this time, but since you’ve done it once, you know that you can do it again.

 4. You are more than your depression, anxiety, trauma, and pain